hejDMC/pfcmap/python/README.rst

 Setting file paths
 ####################
-To run the code, replace the following paths according to your settings **DANDIPATH** --> where the nwbfiles of the KI dataset are stored. https://dandiarchive.org/dandiset/001260?pos=1 **ZENODOPATH** --> where the intermediated results are stored. todo: LINK **CODEPATH** --> directory in which "pfcmap" was downloaded locally (e.g. /home/username/workspace) **LOGPATH** --> directory in which file loggers should be saved (e.g. /home/username/logfolder) **FIGDIR** --> directory where figures generated should be saved (e.g. /home/username/pfcmap/figures) **IBLPATH** --> directory where you stored the IBL dataset and nwbs. todo: LINK
+To run the code, replace the following paths according to your settings:

+- **DANDIPATH** --> where the nwbfiles of the KI dataset are stored. https://dandiarchive.org/dandiset/001260?pos=1
+- **ZENODOPATH** --> where the intermediated results are stored. todo: LINK
+- **CODEPATH** --> directory in which "pfcmap" was downloaded locally (e.g. /home/username/workspace)
+- **LOGPATH** --> directory in which file loggers should be saved (e.g. /home/username/logfolder)
+- **FIGDIR** --> directory where figures generated should be saved (e.g. /home/username/pfcmap/figures)
+- **IBLPATH** --> directory where you stored the IBL dataset and nwbs. todo: LINK